 Why might this be relevant?

-The project aims to provide accurate, near real-time, granular trade data for goods/services, which can support policymakers in assessing trade impacts.
+The project focuses on providing accurate, near real-time, granular trade data for goods/services to support decision-making in the event of a trade shock.

 International trade is of vital importance for modern economies, and governments around the world try to shape their countries' exports and imports through numerous interventions.
 Given the problems facing trade negotiat...